Welcome and history of the Committee

 Our annual reports

-Since 2014, we have produced an annual report of the work of the Committee.
+For a number of years during the 1970s and 1980s the AIACC published an annual report.
+The practice then ceased until we resumed publishing an annual report on the work of the Committee in 2014.
 The annual report provides a summary of all the main items that we have discussed during the year in question, an update on membership and other issues of relevance to the work of the Committee.

 You can access the following annual reports by clicking on the year covered.